 There are also other apps such as Microsoft Remote Desktop, Apple Remote Desktop and so many more.
 Yet again, they all depend on what functions and features the company is looking for.

-Another types of useful app for teleworking are project management apps which can keep employees works and projects organized.
+Other types of useful apps for teleworking are project management apps which can keep employees’ works and projects organized.
 Project management software can provide flexibility to manage tasks, communicate with stakeholders, and maintain project visibility with dozens of tools.
 Most project management apps are free such as Trello, Asana or ClickUp while there are some premium costly alternatives such as BaseCamp and Monday as well.

-Again, each one of them have their own pros and cons.
+Again, each one of them has its own pros and cons.
 Trello is pretty simple, yet it beholds incredible organizational and task management power.
 BaseCamp is free for limited uses and then provides unlimited users with its $99/year subscription.
 Asana’s strength is in its flexibility as it lets managers set up Asana pretty much however they want.
 Monday is visually stunning, yet costly.
-At the end, each company should choose one specific project management based on their own preferences.
+In the end, each company should choose one specific project management based on their own preferences.

 Projects are not the only things that require management, time needs to be supervised as well.
 It is highly recommended that companies choose a scheduling app to manage their time and assign deadlines for projects.

-The same can be said about the supply of stationary like notepads, pens, post-it notes and letter-headed paper with envelopes.
-The seemingly infinite supply of these are always available at the office whereas employees need to purchases them by themselves at home.
+The same can be said about the supply of stationary like notepads, pens, post-it notes, and letter-headed paper with envelopes.
+The seemingly infinite supply of these is always available at the office whereas employees need to purchases them by themselves at home.